 Additi*, Ananya*, and Divya* were offered good jobs in a nearby city, steady jobs that were hard to resist.
 India had been locked down for months in COVID-19 restrictions, and the lack of work weighed heavily on them as they struggled to feed their children.

 Like so many women, they were raising their small children alone.
 Spare coins were scarce, and now restrictions kept them from their work.
 It didn’t matter.
 Even if they could work, people didn’t have anything extra to spend, and the general fear of getting sick overcame even temple visits.

 On many days, they took to begging.
 Heads bowed, arms outstretched.

 When they first learned of the new job offers, they were tentative.

-A man who had wandered their shanty town spotted them cooking government rationed lentils outside of their lean-tos, and struck up conversation.
+A man who had wandered their shantytown spotted them cooking government rationed lentils outside of their lean-tos, and he struck up a conversation.
 Their suspicions of this unfamiliar face were drowned out by his assuring words.

 Good jobs.
 Respectable jobs in a big house.
 Money to send back to their children.
 Let the aunties and grandmothers care for the kids while they worked.
 The city wasn’t far away.
 Just four hours.
 He would drive them there himself.

 A final caress and the grasping of small hands being torn away as they loaded into the man’s van.
 The last glimpse as they sped away, blurred by their own tears.

 But this must be done.
 They must go.